This website uses cookies to ensure you get the best experience on our website. Learn more

 ... of Namibia’s most remote and untouched wilderness areas.
 An expert guide will be on hand throughout the 3-4 day walking trail to point out the flora, fauna and geology of this harsh but surprisingly verdant and undeniably breathtaking landscape.

-A well ‘walked-in’ pair of hiking boots, sunscreen, hats and sunglasses are essential items, whilst a torch, camera, binoculars and walking sticks are also recommended.
+A well broken in pair of comfortable hiking boots, sunscreen, hats, and sunglasses are must-haves.
+A torch or head-torch, camera, binoculars, and walking sticks are also highly recommended to fully enjoy this unique experience.

 Our view